 A viral expansion loop is really a simple network effect.
 The network spreads outward as people adopt the service.
 Eventually, the network stops spreading because most of the links point inward, not outward.
 That's not to say a viral expansion loop can't exist -- it's just another name for a not uncommon phenomenon.

-Learn more about social networking from the links on the next page.
+Learn more about social networking from the links below.

 - Ali, Rafat.
 "FC: OMFG, Like, Totally, Ning." paidContent.org.
 Apr.
 18, 2008.
 (Sept.
 2, 2009) http://paidcontent.org/article/419-fc-omg-like-totally-ning/